Thinking beyond borders

 An individual’s liability for Estonian tax is determined by residence status.
 In Estonia, a flat rate of 20 percent is imposed on personal income, including salaries, emoluments and other remuneration paid to employees and members of management or controlling bodies.

 According to the Estonian Income Tax Act, a resident is an individual whose place of residence is in Estonia, or who stays in Estonia for at least 183 days over the course of a period of 12 consecutive calendar months.
-A person shall be deemed to be a resident as of the date of his or her arrival in Estonia and shall, from thereon, pay income tax on all income derived by the individual worldwide.
+A person shall be deemed to be a resident as of the date of their arrival in Estonia and shall, from thereon, pay income tax on all income derived by the individual worldwide.
 A non-resident for tax purposes in Estonia is generally an individual who spends less than 6 months in Estonia and does not have a permanent home in Estonia.

 The remunerations paid by Estonian resident legal individuals to members of management or controlling bodies for the performance of their official duties are always taxable in Estonia.